aau-claaudia/hpc/docs/index.md

     ---

     #### :lucide-star: UCloud migration complete
-    The migration to the new data centre is finished—new CPU and GPU machine types, rewritten VMs, and job networking are available.
-You may need to apply for resources on the new types to continue working.
+    The migration to the new data centre is finished.

     [:lucide-arrow-right: Read more](https://cloud.sdu.dk/app/news/detailed/465)